If you can’t see my mirrors, I can’t see you. It’s a well-known phrase and it’s so apt, including when it comes to towing a caravan.

 Apart from your own experience, it’s almost impossible to gauge mirror stability at speed – the turbulence from large vehicles coming past you in the opposite direction is a major factor here, too.

-Models with clamps are generally recognised as being the most secure.
-Set the clamps as far apart as possible for optimal stability.
-One way of making sure you have a solid fixing is to attach the clamps first, then feed in the arm of the towing mirror.
+One way of ensuring a solid fixing is to attach the clamps first, then feed in the arm of the towing mirror.
 An alternative is to attach the clamps to the underside of the car’s mirror case.

 Caravan towing mirrors and the law